tommythetechie/just-build-websites/README.md

 * Go on an adventure and document it an interesting way.
 Inspiration: Hum Creative's [Guide to the Enchantments](http://enchantments.guide/)
 * Create a custom 404 page
 * Create a random number generator for picking lottery numbers ([Guidelines](docs/lottery-numbers.md))
-* Go to the [new repo page](https://github.com/new) on Github.
-Make something inspired by the randomly-generated repo name they give you
-* Recreate the title sequence of a favorite show or movie using CSS.
-(Example: [Stranger Things](https://github.com/wbobeirne/stranger-things))

 * A site with a historic or futuristic User Interface (or any other theme accordingly).